We independently research, test, review, and recommend the best products. If you buy something through our links, we may earn a commission

 Some balance ball chairs will arrive pre-inflated while others will require inflation.
 I really, your purchase should come with a good pump that makes this job painless.

-In order to make sure that you get the right balance ball chair for your height, you need to analyze your position when you are sitting naturally on the chair.
 In this position, your feet should be able to easily sit flat on the floor.
 The angle formed by your thighs and lower legs should be 90 degrees.
 Your upper body should form a straight line without a forward or sideways lean to provide balance.